-If companies continue with a siloed approach, there is a wealth of information they are missing out on and will not gain true visibility into their risk exposure.
-The only way to integrate security and privacy while attaining real-time insights on a company’s posture is with a risk management approach.
+If companies continue with a siloed approach, there is a wealth of information they miss out on and will not gain true visibility into their risk exposure.
+The only way to integrate security and privacy while attaining real-time insights into a company’s posture is with a risk management approach.

 The National Institute of Standards and Technology (NIST) has added measures to protect the privacy of individuals and their data to its risk management framework.
-Leading companies are now looking to understand their risk exposure with respect to privacy and security.
+Leading companies are now looking to understand their risk exposure concerning privacy and security.
 With potential penalties impacting organizations, the exposure can be communicated in dollars which is something C-suite executives and the board understands.

 To support a well-integrated risk management framework, there are six steps recommended by NIST that will advance security and privacy controls.
-The first is to identify and categorize your organizational systems, including information types, assets, and operational roles and responsibilities.
+The first is identifying and categorizing your organizational systems, including information types, assets, and operational roles and responsibilities.
 Next, security leaders need to select the necessary security controls.
-Third, the organization will need to enact selected security controls to measure and benchmark the posture.
-In the fourth phase, the controls will need to be assessed for producing the desired outcome.
-The fifth phase involves determining if permitted risks are acceptable and track failed controls.
+Third, the organization must enact selected security controls to measure and benchmark the posture.
+The controls must be assessed in the fourth phase to produce the desired outcome.
+The fifth phase involves determining if permitted risks are acceptable and tracking failed controls.
 In the last phase, organizations will have to continuously automate the monitoring and maintain the security posture to remain compliant as new ordinances are released.

 As organizations grow bigger and bigger, there can be a breakdown of communication that leaves risk exposures unexplained

-“You have to speak in a language that these executives understand because otherwise, the gaps that exist are not going to be remediated,” said O’Reilly.
-With an automated risk management program, information can be distilled on almost a weekly basis so that leaders can gain real-time visibility on your risk profile.
+“You have to speak in a language that these executives understand because otherwise, the existing gaps will not be remediated,” said O’Reilly.
+With an automated risk management program, information can be distilled almost weekly so that leaders can gain real-time visibility on your risk profile.

 Considerations for the Future

-There are a number of steps and solutions for companies to consider to ensure that they will be in a better position in the future.
-It starts with the integration of security and privacy and clear communication of risk exposures to the Board.
+There are several steps and solutions for companies to consider to ensure they will be in a better position.
+It starts with integrating security, privacy, and clear communication of risk exposures to the Board.

-“This involves a whole reimagining of how the board engages around data, it involves understanding and aligning the data practices with the mission, and as well as the strategic plan of the company,” said Shelton Leipzig “In other words, looking at where the company is and where they want to go in the next three to five years and what data will they need to get there.”
+“This involves a whole reimagining of how the board engages around data.
+It involves understanding and aligning the data practices with the mission, as well as the strategic plan of the company,” said Shelton Leipzig.
+“In other words, looking at where the company is and where they want to go in the next three to five years and what data will they need to get there.”

-Without considering the data collected by security leaders, the corporation can be completely exposed.
+The corporation can be completely exposed without considering the data collected by security leaders.
 Companies need to be intentional, transparent, and safe with data.
 It needs to be treated as a core asset of the brand.